-Rock Star Travis Tritt Refuses to Play Venues with Vaccine Requirement: 'Putting My Money Where My Mouth Is’
+Country Star Travis Tritt Refuses to Play Venues with Vaccine Requirement: 'Putting My Money Where My Mouth Is’

 In his statement, Tritt apologized to fans that may have already purchased tickets to his shows, promising to “reschedule unrestricted shows in these areas as soon as we can.”

+His decision comes as protestors in California take to the streets to protest the state’s COVID-19 vaccine mandates for school children.

-This past August, AEG Presents, the world’s second-largest live music company, announced it will be implementing a vaccine passport system at all 48 of its venues, though that policy may vary depending on the event.
+In August, AEG Presents, the world’s second-largest live music company, announced it will be implementing a vaccine passport system at all 48 of its venues, though that policy may vary depending on the event.
 Coachella, for instance, recently reversed its coronavirus passport system.

 Tritt’s refusal to patronize pro-vaxport venues follows rock star Eric Clapton, who said the policies amount to discrimination.